If Docker does not suit your needs, you can manually install the parts you need to run Spring Cloud Data Flow.

 Download Skipper by running the following command:

-If you're interested in trying out the latest
+If you are interested in trying out the latest

-master branch) of SCDF and Skipper's upstream versions, please use the following
+main branch) of SCDF and Skipper's upstream versions, you can use the following commands:

 These instructions require that RabbitMQ be running on the same machine as Skipper, Spring Cloud Data Flow server, and Shell.